 And you are right.
 But this is not what I am talking about.
-Think about when the slavetrade transpired and when the vast majority of the ancestors of American blacks were brought to the New World.
+Think about when the slavetrade transpired and when the vast majority of the ancestors of black Americans were brought to the New World.
 They came as early as many settlers and colonists.
-For many American blacks, their ancestors have been on the continent as long as the Europeans or longer.
+For many black Americans, their ancestors have been on the continent as long as the Europeans or longer.
 After 400 years, I think they can be considered North American the same as the Europeans.

 The transatlantic slave trade mostly ceased bringing new slaves from Africa by 1810.
-Thus, the shortest time an American black’s ancestors are likely to have been on the continent is about 200 years.
+Thus, the shortest time a black American’s ancestors are likely to have been on the continent is about 200 years.
 Since which the United States received massive waves of European immigration from Ireland, Italy, Germany and throughout Europe in the 1800s and 1900s.
-The descendants of the these European immigrants have been in the United States for only a fraction of the time as American blacks.
+The descendants of the these European immigrants have been in the United States for only a fraction of the time as black Americans.